-With temperatures expected to rocket this coming weekend, our attention turns to preserving and protecting our beloved gardens in hot weather.
+With temperatures rocketing this coming weekend and next week, our attention turns to preserving and protecting our beloved gardens in hot weather.

 Thanks to climate change we’re seeing the hottest temperatures on record in the UK for almost 100 years.
 While there will be those that immediately think of bathing and BBQs the vast majority of gardeners will be concerned for the fruits of their labour.